michellabbe/docker-ts3server/README.md

 docker logs ts3server
 ```

-You will need your randomized serveradmin password/token to manage your new server.
+You will need your randomized ServerAdmin password/token to manage your new server.
 These are found in the log file on first run:
 ```
 ------------------------------------------------------------------
                       I M P O R T A N T